2019 COMMUNITY-COLLEGE MASTER TEACHER INSTITUTE

 - COST: $60

 - FINANCIAL AID: IRIS will cover the cost of hotel rooms for participants from outside of Dane County on a first-come, first-served basis.
 Some additional funds to help defray the cost of transportation from outside of Dane County may also be available.

 For more information, please contact Nancy Heingartner at firstname.lastname@example.org; 608.265.6585.

-The Institute for Regional and International Studies is coordinating this workshop, funded by its Title VI National Resource Center grant from the International and Foreign Language Education (IFLE) office of the US Department of Education.
-This workshop is co-sponsored by the Center for Global Studies, Henry M. Jackson School of International Studies, University of Washington and Madison Area Technical College (Madison College) Center for International Education.
+The Institute for Regional and International Studies is coordinating this workshop using funds from its Title VI National Resource Center grant from the International and Foreign Language Education (IFLE) office of the US Department of Education.
+This workshop is co-sponsored by UW-Madison’s Asian Languages and Cultures department, the Center for Global Studies at the Henry M. Jackson School of International Studies, University of Washington, and by Madison Area Technical College’s (Madison College) Center for International Education.